 Every company, non profit, academic and government agency is at risk.
 They want your bank info, your password files, your information or “merely” to use your computer system as a proxy to launch attacks from (and hide their identity)

 Over half the cyber bad guys are foreign state.
-At least 100 million in the world are in the cyber industy and it is estimated there are fewer than 50,000 IT folks are focused on protecting us from them.
+At least 100 million in the world are in the cyber industy and it is estimated there are fewer than 500,000 Cybersecurity professionals are focused on protecting us from them.
 Badly outnumbered and bad guys have a lot of tricks and don’t play fair!

 25% of organizations attacked do not survive within 18 months.
 Reputation, loss of customers, huge financial costs/ settlements, loss of employees due to publicity and frustration.

-Corporate audit committees should be renamed Corporate Risk Committees and focus on cyber and less on the traditional financial audit reports, etc.
+Corporate audit committees should be renamed Corporate Audit and Risk Committees and focus on cyber as well as on the traditional financial audit reports, etc.

 Cyber protection cannot be delegated to the current IT staff.
 You need specialists, the right tools, changes in human behavior and culture, risk management and risk analysis-the realm of CFOs.